Crochet Easter Bunny Garland: Free Bunting Pattern

 Tips for Getting Started

-To make this Easter Bunny Bunting, you’ll use a technique called tapestry or colorwork crochet.
-The basic idea is that you work with more than one color at a time, and alternate between them.
+With this technique, you work with more than one color at a time, and alternate between them.
 There is a right side and a wrong side of the work, with the bunny design on the right side and the yarn carried behind on the wrong side.
-If this technique is new to you, don’t be intimidated.
-I’ll explain more as we go and you’ll have it down in no time.
-This video by Happily Hooked is also super helpful if you’re new to colorwork.

 The pattern below gives written directions for each row of the bunting panel.
 If you’d like the extra support of a colorwork chart as well as additional photos, you can find the premium version of this pattern on Ravelry or Etsy.
 The premium pattern has more step-by-side support in a printable PDF.

-Crochet Easter Bunny Bunting Pattern
+Crochet Easter Bunny Garland Pattern

 Materials Used: